amosavian/LocaleManager/README.md

 ### Prepare storyboard

 Set `Storyboard ID` for your root view controller in `Main.storyboard` to a non-nil string.

+If you don't use storyboard, set `LocaleManager.rootViewController` to a closure or method that returns an instance of root view controller of your application.

 ### Show available localizations to user